groupdocs-merger/GroupDocs.Merger-Products/english/merger/_index.md

 ############################# Header ############################
 title: "Solution to Merge and Split Documents"
-description: "‎Easily merge multiple documents or split Microsoft Office, OpenOffice, PDF and other documents into pages.‎"
+description: "Easily merge multiple documents or split Microsoft Office, OpenOffice, PDF and other documents into pages."

 ############################# APIs ###############################
 apis: